KRC500 KRC500 (Cefaclor 500 mg)

-Cefaclor is used in the treatment of urinary tract infection; kidney infections; bronchitis; pneumonia; otitis media (and more), and belongs to the drug class second generation cephalosporins.
+Cefaclor is used in the treatment of bronchitis; kidney infections; urinary tract infection; otitis media; bladder infection (and more), and belongs to the drug class second generation cephalosporins.
 There is no proven risk in humans during pregnancy.
 Cefaclor 500 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - KRC500 KRC500

 - 500 mg

 - Blue & Orange

 - Drug Class:

 - B - No proven risk in humans